Quebe/SQL-Algorithms/README.md

 # SQL-Algorithms
 Collection of algorithms written in Transact-SQL that I have developed over the years.

-## Temporal - Date Segment Manipulation
+## Temporal - Date Range and Segment Manipulation

 The below functions are focused on transforming segmented, time sensitive information stored in a normalized database structure or for transactional processing in an aggregated method for analytics and reporting to increase ease of access, reduce complexity of joins, and provide better time series analysis.

-### Date Segment - Align Within Table
+### Date Segment - Alignment Within Table

 [[dbo].[DateSegments_AlignWithinTable]](https://github.com/Quebe/SQL-Algorithms/blob/master/Temporal/Date%20Segment%20Manipulation/DateSegments_AlignWithinTable.md)

 Aligns multi-layered, segmented information within a table by a partition so that each segment will break with evenly.
 This enables easier aggregation when needing to prioritize information stored across multiple segments within a single partition.
+Date range alignment of segmnets of information.

 ### Date Segment - Gap Fill